-Total payment for your child's participation in this research will be as follows, depending on the length of enrollment.
-Your child is scheduled to be enrolled for \\\\\ months.
+Total payment for your child's participation in this research will be \$500 per year, paid to your child at 3 times during the study.
 Your child is required to provide a valid social security number in order to receive his/her first payment.
+Payments will be scheduled as follows:

-- 1. After your child has been enrolled in the study (the vehicle has been prepared for our study and your child has completed the enrollment process, including the online questionnaires), your child will receive \$100 via a mailed check.
+- 1. After your child has been enrolled in the study, (the vehicle has been prepared for our study and he/she has completed the enrollment process, including the online questionnaires), he/she will receive \$100 via direct deposit or check.
 This initial payment covers months one through four of your child's participation in the study. - 2.
-A second payment of \$100 via a mailed check will be received after the 6th month of participation.
+A second payment of \$100 via direct deposit or check will be received after the 6th month of participation.
 This payment covers months five through eight of your child's participation in the study. - 3.
-A third payment of \$133 via a mailed check at the end of the 8th month (this is an enrollment bonus, prorated from \$200 for every 12 months of enrollment). - 4.
-If your child's enrollment extends beyond 8 months, your child will receive an additional payment via mailed check every 4 months.
-This payment will be \$42 for each month over
+During the 12th month, after your child returns to the IU Motor Pool to have the system removed from the vehicle and complete a few final questionnaires, your child will receive a final payment of \$300 via direct deposit or check.
+This payment covers months nine through twelve of his/her participation in the study (\$100), plus a \$200 bonus for completing the planned 12 months of participation.
+The overall payment for those who complete all requirements will thus be \$500.